CelPyn/kind-internal-tls/README.md

 # Kind internal TLS

-A proof-of-concept for using TLS on cluster-local traffic.
+A proof-of-concept for using one-way TLS on cluster-local traffic.

 Using:
 - [cert-manager](https://cert-manager.io/docs/) to issue certificates